mgutz/dat/README.md

     QueryScalar(&post.UpdatedAt)
 ```

-To reset values to their default value, use `dat.DEFAULT`.
+To reset columns to their default value, use `DEFAULT`.
 For example,
-to reset `payment\_type` to its default value in DDL
+to reset `payment\_type` to its default value from DDL

 __applicable when dat.EnableInterpolation == true__